-- Do not lift anything heavier than a cell phone or cup of coffee with the injured hand. - It is common for the hand and wrist to swell after surgery. - o Gently opening and closing your hand (making a fist) ten times per hour can help reduce swelling. - Fine dexterity type activities and frequent ROM activities of the fingers is encouraged. - Take frequent short walks to help promote blood flow in your legs and minimize the risk of blood clots. - Do not drive while on narcotic pain medication.
+- Do not lift anything heavier than a cell phone or cup of coffee with the injured hand/arm. - It is common for the hand and wrist to swell after surgery. - Gently opening and closing your hand (making a fist) ten times per hour can help reduce swelling. - Fine dexterity type activities and frequent ROM activities of the fingers and elbow is encouraged. - Use wrist brace at all times, remove multiple times a day to prevent stiffness of wrist. - Take frequent short walks to help promote blood flow in your legs and minimize the risk of blood clots. - Do not drive while on narcotic pain medication.